-When you first insert a blank CD into your DVD Writer or CD Writer drive, Microsoft® Windows® XP may give you options for the type of disc you insert.
+When you first insert a blank CD into your DVD Writer or CD Writer drive, you may see options for the type of disc you insert.

 NOTE: When you insert a blank DVD into your DVD Writer/CD Writer drive, an options window does not appear.
 You must open the program you want to use with your DVD, and then perform an action.